ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 For example:

 ~~~
-    DAP-Taskprov: :AWYAFGh0dHBzOi8vZXhhbXBsZS5jb20vABxodHRwczovL2Fub3RoZXIuZXhhbXBsZS5jb20vAAAAAAAAA+gAAAPoAgAAAAAAAAAAJxAAAAAAAAACXQAAAAIABAAAAP8ACAAAAAQwMTIz:
+    DAP-Taskprov: :BHRlc3QAG2h0dHBzOi8vbGVhZGVyLmV4YW1wbGUuY29tLwAbaHR0cHM6Ly9oZWxwZXIuZXhhbXBsZS5jb20vAAAAAAAAADwAAAAAAAAACgEAAAAAAAEAAAAUAAEAEAAAAAAAAAA8AAAAAAAAAGQ=:
 ~~~

 ## Deriving the DAP Task ID {#dap-task-id}

-When the Taskprov mechanism is in use, the task ID  ({{Section 4.2 of !DAP}} ) is set to the hash of the task configuration.
+When the Taskprov mechanism is in use, the task ID ({{Section 4.2 of !DAP}}) is set to the hash of the task configuration.
 This ensures the protocol participants agree on the task ID before processing reports.